artefactual-labs/clockify-tool/README.md

     $ ./cft update 5ce54a35a02987296634c98a --hours=1.5

+When adjusting hours worked, the `+` or `-` operators can be used to increment or decrement the entry's current hours worked value.

+For example:

+    $ ./cft u 5ce54a35a02987296634c98a -t +.25

+Similarly comments can be amended, rather than replaced, using the `--append` option.
+For example:

+    $ ./cft u 5ce54a35a02987296634c98a -a "I also fixed the flux capacitor."

 Note: make sure you read the intro to this README file so you know that there can be issues with updating time entries if you use both Clockify's web UI and `cft`.